 Steering and Suspension: The condition of the steering and suspension is inspected to assess whether the forks, handlebars, grips mountings, head bearings, swinging arm, shock absorbers and damping effect are secure and properly working.

 Pay particular attention to the fork seals.
-If there’s any excessive oil leaking your bike is going to fail.
+If there’s excessive oil leaking, your bike will fail.
 Try grabbing the handlebars, squeezing the front brake lever and pushing the bike forward to check the damping action.

 Check the rear wheel damping action also for any free play or looseness.

-Wheels and Tyres: In poor condition wheels and tyres are a source of risk.
-Are yours the wrong size, badly fitted or with worn tread?
+Wheels and Tyres: In poor condition, wheels and tyres are a source of risk.
+Are yours the wrong size, poorly fitted or with worn tread?
 Take a look.

 It’s a good idea before the test to check for loose spokes and any distortions.